![]() |

 Restless(From the "Take Time" newsletter -- a monthly e-zine.
 Please sign up at www.Wright-Oncoaching.com).
 You have just successfully accomplished one of your life long challenges and you are thinking - life couldn't be better.
 Then, suddenly, you begin to feel a restlessness.
 It seems to come from nowhere and you can't figure out why.
 Restlessness can materialize in a variety of forms and intensity.
 It often comes in the form of loneliness.
 It is, however normal and although a bit mysterious, it is common.
 So what can we do about it?
 Ronald Rolheiser in his book Restless

-of life that will help us to cope with the pain of loneliness and that
+patterns of life that will help us to cope with the pain of

-one's life in terms not of isolation and self absorption but of self-transcendence
+integrate one's life in terms not of isolation and self absorption

 ||||||||||